 I just happened to acquire their lessons in their books, had encountered successful people personally who used their lessons and had applied the lessons to myself.

 I am simply passing on what I learned forward.

-One of the most important lessons I picked up from the early stages of my working career is that “anything you need to know can be learned” and the four stages of leaning discussed in this post.
+One of the most important lessons I picked up from the early stages of my working career is that “anything you need to know can be learned” and the four stages of learning discussed in this lesson.